RTC Executive Management

-Tina Quigley was promoted from deputy general manager to general manager of the Regional Transportation Commission of Southern Nevada (RTC) in April 2012.
+Tina Quigley is the general manager of the Regional Transportation Commission of Southern Nevada (RTC).
 She oversees one of the few agencies in the country that is responsible for street and highway planning and funding, and traffic management all under one roof.
 Under Quigley’s leadership, the National Transit Database named the RTC the most efficient transit provider in the nation and the agency is quickly becoming one of the most effective transportation organizations in the country due to its strong partnerships with both private and public sector organizations.

 Prior to being promoted to general manager, Quigley served as the deputy general manager of the RTC since 2005.
 She holds a Bachelor of Science degree in Aviation Business and Planning from Embry Riddle Aeronautical University.
 She has a private pilot license and is a member of the American Public Transit Association.
 Tina also serves on the Luminous Park Advisory Committee and the Las Vegas Convention and Visitors Host Committee.

 Tina and her husband, Dale, have two children, Alyssa and Aidan.